Highlights of Recent Activities

 A major discovery in place appears to be in the offing.
 Effective Gold Prospecting In Glacial Till explained.
 Slide Show – Till Geochemistry and Indicator Mineral Methods for Exploration in Glaciated Terrain.

 On a regional scale the property is located within the prolific Abitibi greenstone belt which is renowned for its concentration of world-class gold and Cu-Zn-Ag-Au deposits.
-The Shining Tree property is underlain by the Larder Lake – Cadillac Break with which many of the world-class gold deposits are spatially associated.
+The Shining Tree property is underlain by the Tyrrell-Ridout Deformation Zone with which several world-class gold deposits are spatially associated.
 The Shining Tree property is also centred on the axis of a regional gravity high signifying an area of thick supracrustal rocks and under-plating by oceanic crust.
 In the Abitibi these associations are conducive to the discovery of major gold deposits.
 In fact the Shining Tree property is situated on the strongest gravity anomaly in the entire gold belt of several hundred kilometres length.

-The property is underlain by an Early Precambrian assemblage of WNW trending, steeply dipping felsic to mafic and ultramafic metavolcanic rocks as well as metasedimentary rocks and alkali metavolcanic rocks of Timiskaming age.
+The property is underlain by an Early Precambrian assemblage of WNW trending, steeply dipping felsic to mafic and ultramafic metavolcanic rocks as well as metasedimentary rocks and alkali metavolcanic rocks of Porcupine age.
 These rocks are intruded by pre-orogenic feldspar porphyries and hypabyssal diabase dikes and sills of Nipissing Age.
-The Timiskaming-aged metasedimentary rocks are believed to have accumulated in a regional rift.
-Later south to north compressive faulting along the axis of this rift has been proposed as expressed by the east-west shear zone underlying the Shining Tree property.
+The Porcupine or Timiskaming aged metasedimentary rocks are believed to have accumulated in a regional rift.
+Later south to north compressive faulting along the axis of this rift has been proposed.
 Major NNW sinistral wrench faults, including the Michiwakenda Lake Fault which crosses the Shining Tree property, are regional in scale.
 Related subsidiary parallel shears and possible splays carry significant gold mineralization on the Shining Tree property.

 Bedrock exposures are limited on the property which is principally covered by a thin mantle of Wisconsinan till.